The 19 Best Weight-Loss Foods, by The Biggest Loser's Dietitian

 Look for eggs enriched with omega-3s.
 The yolks will provide extra health-boosting nutrients.

-I recommend taking in 25 percent of your daily calories from healthy fats.
+I recommend taking in 25% of your daily calories from healthy fats.

 Regularly eating olive oil has been shown to boost levels of adiponectin, a hormone that breaks down fat.
 Beyond being an ally in the battle against the bulge, EVOO is a go-to pick for total health thanks to its heart-healthy monounsaturated fats.
 Make it your go-to cooking companion.
 Can't wait to see that washboard stomach?
-Pair your olive oil with these 11 Eating Habits That Uncover Your Abs.
+Pair your olive oil with these 11 Best-Ever Eating Habits for Weight Loss.